Evanna456/Traffic-Light/App/README.md

-## About MAUI-Traffic-Light-Control
+## About Traffic-Light App

-An app that can control [Arduino-Traffic-Light](https://github.com/Evanna456/Arduino-Traffic-Light)
+An app that can control an arduino traffic light

 > Under Development.